AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

   </tr>
   <tr>
         <td>Medication</td>
         <td>medication-strength-text extension has been removed from the HL7 Au STU3 build.
-This is yet to be confirmed with the HL7 AU.</td>
+This has resulted in a empty extension slice in the Known Medicine profile.
+This change is yet to be confirmed with the HL7 AU.</td>
   </tr>
   <tr>
         <td>Terminology bindings</td>